Posted by

 …or on the also appreciated rainy days!

-Below at right is is the first Bike Parka we’ve seen in use in city of Monterey.
+This is the first Bike Parka we’ve seen in use in city of Monterey.
 But it’s definitely not the first time we’ve seen its rider!
 He not only bikes to shop, he bikes “everywhere, all the time.”

 Tips for biking in the rain.